-The Academy has contracted with Ashland City School District and Tri-County Educational Service Center to provide all teaching and administrative personnel.
-Such personnel are employees of these entities; however, the Academy is responsible for monitoring and ensuring these entities make pension contributions on its behalf.
-The retirement systems consider the Academy as the "Employer of Record", therefore the Academy is ultimately responsible for remitting retirement contributions to each of the systems noted below.
+ACCA has contracted with Ashland City School District and Tri-County Educational Service Center to provide all teaching and administrative personnel.
+Such personnel are employees of these entities; however, ACCA is responsible for monitoring and ensuring these entities make pension contributions on its behalf.
+The retirement systems consider ACCA as the "Employer of Record", therefore ACCA is ultimately responsible for remitting retirement contributions to each of the systems noted below.